-Potential applicants must send NEOF an Enquiry to discuss their specific requirements and obtain a formal quotation between Monday 17 January and Thursday 10 February 2021.
+Potential applicants must send NEOF an Enquiry to discuss your specific requirements and obtain a formal quotation between Monday 17 January and Thursday 10 February 2021.
 There is no need for a full outline of the project at this enquiry stage – a brief overview will be sufficient.
 Only applications where initial contact has taken place before Thursday 10 February will be considered.

-Applications should be made via the NEOF Access portal and applicants will be required to upload a case for support (maximum 750 words), NEOF quotation, a two-page CV and, where required, a statement of support from their supervisor.
+Applications should be made via the NEOF Access portal and applicants will be required to upload a case for support (maximum 750 words), NEOF quotation, a two-page CV and, where required, a statement of support from your supervisor.
 The closing date for this call is 5.00 p.m. on Tuesday 1 March 2022.